martinvirtel/starter-jupyternotebook/README.md

 # starter-jupyternotebook

-Customized Jupyter Notebook Dockerfile derived from [these images](https://github.com/jupyter/docker-stacks).
+Customized Jupyter Notebook Server derived from [these Docker images](https://github.com/jupyter/docker-stacks), plus some tooling to use it as a command-line tool.

 ## Makefile